Math Tutoring Faculty Resources

 Feel free to copy the following syllabus blurb and paste it into your course syllabus:

-In the CWU Math Center, trained peer math tutors offer you support and guidance as you build your mathematical understanding, work through homework and other projects, and study for tests.
+In the Learning Commons, trained peer math tutors offer you support and guidance as you build your mathematical understanding, work through homework and other projects, and study for tests.
 Regardless of your background and whether you excel in math or not, our tutors are trained to meet you where you are, answer questions, help you build conceptual knowledge, and assist you in studying math topics.
 We offer in-person and online services.
-Drop-ins are welcome as availability allows, and to make an appointment you can also visit the Math Center website, e-mail the Learning Commons or call 509-963-1270 for more information.
+Drop-ins are welcome as availability allows.
+To make an appointment, please use Inspire.

-• Track Your Students' Use of the Math Center
+• Track Your Students' Use of Math Tutoring

-• Encourage Your Students to Use the Math Center—for Credit(?)
+• Encourage Your Students to Use Math Tutoring

-We hope you will encourage your students to seek the Math Center's assistance on their own, because students voluntarily using the Math Center usually gain more from their consultations than those who are required to use it.
-For this encouragement to work, students should ideally know that collaboration is at the heart of what we do.
-The Math Center is a place for all students, whether they excel in math or not, to engage in a studio-style workshop.
-They can have a seat and work on their own for a while and then grab a tutor for to have a focused conversation about any concept or problem, including their mindset regarding math.
+We hope you will encourage your students to seek assistance on their own, because students voluntarily using math tutoring services usually gain more from their consultations than those who are required to use it.
+For this encouragement to work, students should know that collaboration is at the heart of what we do.
+The Learning Commons is a place for all students, whether they excel in math or not, to engage in a studio-style workshop.
+They can have a seat and work on their own for a while and then grab a tutor to have a focused conversation about any concept or problem, including their mindset regarding math.
 Students need to know they are in control, with us assisting them, not the other way around.
-Those who think the Center is a “fix-it” shop just for students needing remedial "help” are unfortunately underestimating what we can do for them, and they probably won’t use the service (whether it's required or not).
+Those who think the Learning Commons is a “fix-it” shop just for students needing "remedial" help are unfortunately underestimating what we can do for them, and they probably won’t use the service (whether it's required or not).

-Although we generally do not recommend requiring all students to use the Math Center in a single week's time, we do recommend asking students, especially those in early math courses, to use the Center at least a few times per quarter.
-As long as the students know what to expect in a session, this repeated exposure to the Math Center can help them build conceptual understanding, procedural fluency, strategic competence, adaptive reasoning, and a productive disposition.
+Although we generally do not recommend requiring all students to use math tutoring services in a single week's time, we do recommend asking students, especially those in developmental math courses, to use services at least a few times per quarter.
+As long as the students know what to expect in a session, this repeated exposure to math tutoring can help them build conceptual understanding, procedural fluency, strategic competence, adaptive reasoning, and a productive disposition.
 Many instructors offer their students points, or even extra credit, as an incentive for these sessions.

 • Schedule a Class Visit

-If you would like to bring your class to the Math Center, or if you would like someone from the Math Center to visit your class and give an introduction of our services or lead a workshop, please e-mail Hannah Barta, who manages the Math Center.
+If you would like to bring your class to the Learning Commons, or if you would like a math tutor to visit your class and give an introduction of our services or lead a workshop, please e-mail Hannah Barta, who manages math tutoring in the Learning Commons.

 CWU News